HollyAutomation/Holly/readme.md

-Holly
+## Holly

-A reliable and simple automated testing framework built around playwright and mocha.
+A reliable and simple automated testing framework built around playwright and mocha with Jest snapshots thrown in, running in parallel.

-Features
+## Features

 Retry tests - individual tests can retry
 Retry assertions - tests will wait for assertions to pass